 Lead vs. Lead-Free Bullets

-We have a more recent post on why we choose to use lead-free ammunition.
+Please read below and check out a more recent post on why we choose to use lead-free ammunition.

 Interviewed by Sawyer Clark